-268. Any person who steals any dog is guilty of a misdemeanour, and shall be liable to imprisonment for 6 months or to a fine of \$100.
+275. Any person who steals any dog is guilty of a misdemeanour, and shall be liable for a first offence to imprisonment for six months or to a fine of two hundred dollars, and for a subsequent offence to imprisonment for eighteen months.

-Larceny of creatures not the subject of larceny at common law
+Larceny of creatures not the subject of larceny at common law 2 of 1966, s.
+23

-269. Any person who steals any bird, beast or other animal ordinarily kept in a state of confinement, or for any domestic purpose is guilty of a misdemeanour, and shall be liable to imprisonment for 6 months or to a fine of \$100.
+276. Any person who steals any bird, beast or other animal ordinarily kept in a state of confinement, or for any domestic purpose is guilty of a misdemeanour, and shall be liable to imprisonment for six months or to a fine of two hundred dollars.